THDC Institute of Hydropower Engineering and Technology

 THDC Institute of Hydropower Engineering and Technology is an engineering college in Bhagirathipuram, Tehri, Uttarakhand.
-The institute was established in August 2011.
+The institute was established in August 2011 through a Memorandum of Understanding between THDC India Limited and Uttarakhand Technical University Dehradun as a constituent college of the University.
+The institute has been reconstituted as a Campus Institute of the Veer Madho Singh Bhandari Uttarakhand Technical University, Dehradun (erstwhile Uttarakhand Technical University) with effect from 9 May 2023.

 THDC-IHET has initiated the THDC-IHET Research and Development Center to promote renewable energy innovation by teams of scientists and engineers from the institute and any other institutes affiliated to UTU.

 The institute has received the award for "Excellent Institute for Promoting Hydropower in Uttarakhand" in the second National Uttarakhand Education Summit & Awards 2015 by CMAI Association of India.

 Dr. Sharad Kumar Pradhan has been appointed as the new director of the institute.
-He has taken charge on 17 December, 2022.
+He has taken charge on 17 December 2022.

 Campus

 The campus is in Bhagirathipuram, New Tehri and near the famous Tehri Dam, Uttarakhand.
 (The climate is cool throughout the year.)

 The campus is in sprawling 40 acres of land, 14 km from New Tehri.
 THDC IHET on a 20 acre.

 Establishment

 The institute was inaugurated by Sh.
 Sushilkumar Shinde, the then Minister of Power, in 2011.